President of Chile: Term duration

 Under the 2005 constitutional reform, the president serves for four years without the possibility of immediate reelection for one more term.
 A former president may run for office once again after serving their initial term, but only in an election following their successor, as it is not allowed to run for consecutive terms.
 There is no limit to how many times a person can run for candidacy if they have not previously served as president.

 The incumbent president, in accordance with the constitution, completes their corresponding term on 11 March of the immediate year after the election.
 The president-elect takes office the same day.

 Succession

-In the case when the president is unable to perform their duties, their powers are usually temporarily transferred to the Minister of the Interior under the title of "vice president"; however this is not a true vice presidential position, but rather a position of a designated acting president.
-If the president and minister of the interior are both temporarily unavailable, the next minister of the government, in the order of succession, becomes the "vice president".
+If the president is unable to perform his or her duties, the President's powers are usually temporarily transferred to the minister of the interior under the title of "Vice President".
+However, this is not a substantive position.
+Rather, the holder of the position fulfills the duties of the president only for as long as the president is incapacitated or a vacancy occurs.
+If the president and the minister of the interior are both temporarily unavailable, the next minister of the government, in the order of succession, becomes the vice president.
+The consent of the Senate is required for the vice president to exercise the duties of the president.

+Line of succession

+A partial constitutional amendment in 2011 established the order of presidential succession in the order of Minister of the Interior, Minister of Foreign Affairs, and Minister of National Defense.